londonskittles.co.uk

 Standing dead Rarely, a pin may be knocked over, roll on its head and stand up again.
 This is considered a dead pin; it stays on the frame but does not have to be knocked over again.

 Step out (for three/four) Traditionally your turn ends when you step out of the alley.
 Say you have taken seven pins with your first throw and left a difficult pair standing.
 If you consider it’s more likely that you would miss this pair altogether than get them both down with your next shot, you would “step out for three”, i.e take a score of three (one throw plus two pins left standing).
-This video clip shows a case in point.

 Sticker Unlike ten-pin bowling, London Skittles has no automatic resetting mechanism.
 The stickers are the guys who stand at the end of the alley standing the pins back up and returning the cheese.
 The usual convention is that you have to stick a game before playing.